Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 It's a really good question.

-There's things that probably does make you realise that you need to try things.
+There's things, and it probably does make you realize that you need to try things.

 Or it could be something that you've been doing for 10 years.